joseeneas/RB_Module_21_deep_learning_challenge/README.md

 #### After several attempts to optimize the model, I was able to achieve the target model performance.
 The steps I took were: binning more categorical columns, increasing the number of epochs to 100, and changing the activation function to "tanh".
 The final accuracy was 75.5%

 #### Is this final model something I could recommend?
 Yes, I would recommend this model because it has a good balance between accuracy and performance.
-But I would also recommend to keep trying to improve the model, maybe by adding more hidden layers and neurons, or changing the activation function to "relu".
+But I would also recommend to keep trying to improve the model, maybe by adding more hidden layers and neurons, or changing the activation function to "relu"